sal55/langs/dummy.md

 * Using a faster computer, for example PC3 would be 70% faster than my current machine

 * Getting it transpiled to C then using an optimising compiler; this could add 30%.
-Combined, these could yield 120% improvements in LPS.
+Combined, these could yield a 120% improvement in LPS.

 * If the edit-run cycle is an issue, then I can use the compiler's interpreter feature where I compile as far as IL only, then run that.
 Compilation to IL is then 50% faster (so just manages 1Mlps on PC2).